fogame234/fogamectf/_posts/2025-12-08-all-layer-walkers.md

 <img src="/assets/images/metadatamp3.jpg" alt="Hidden metadata.mp3 string" class="large-responsive-img" >

-Finally cooking with some gas, I determined that trailhead.png was a nested folder.
+Finally, cooking with some gas, I determined that trailhead.png was a nested folder.
 Changing the extension to .zip and then extracting it gave me the actual mp3 file.
 Running it I was presented with a video of Nyan Cat.
 Only issue is, what the heck does Nyan Cat have to do with layers.

 <img src="/assets/images/nyancat.jpg" alt="Hidden metadata.mp3 string" class="large-responsive-img" >